dwiwad/hockey_site/README.md

 As well as 2 dashboards, one that shows the scoreboard and live TDI, and a historical player level shot heatmap.

+### Sept.
+22, 2025 - Turn the dashboards live
+- [ ] Change functions from static and historical to live

 ### July 31, 2025 - Standup some content
 - [ ] Optimize backend for scalability
 	- [X] Break up main.py into separate routing files